ibm-research-ireland/sparkoscope/README.md

 ## Notes about the metrics

-The metrics are visualized when the user accesses the history tab of a successfully completed app ( http://ip-of-spark-master:port/history/app-201511XXXXXX-XXX ).
+The metrics are grouped per application and the user can access the plots by selecting the **Name** entry under the **Completed Applications** table.
-The user can plot all the metrics provided per executor but also metrics of the operating system of the host (physical or virtual) like RAM/CPU utilization, network traffic and disk usage.
+The URL on the browser should look similar to http://ip-of-spark-master:port/history/app-201511XXXXXX-XXX Under the dropdown menu **Executor Metrics** the user can plot any of the metrics provided per executor but also metrics of the operating system of the host (physical or virtual):

+### sigar.ram

+Percentage of RAM utilization

+### sigar.cpu

+Percentage of CPU utilization

+### sigar.kBytesRxPerSecond / sigar.kBytesTxPerSecond

+Number of Kilobytes received/transmitted from/to the network per second

+### sigar.kBytesReadPerSecond / sigar.kBytesWrittenPerSecond

+Number of Kilobytes read/written from/to the disk per second

 # **Important**: